 Several treatments have had mixed results, proving beneficial in some studies, but then showing no benefit in others.
 These include:

-Another treatment, L-arginine, appeared to help relieve symptoms of claudication, but it may be harmful.
+Another treatment, L-arginine, appeared to help relieve symptoms of claudication.

 Vitamin E and omega-3 fatty acids have also been suggested as treatments for claudication, but when studied in clinical trials, these treatments didn't help relieve symptoms.